NavidBinAhmed/NavidBinAhmed/README.md

 👀 Contributing in ML/AI, having industry experience in developing Embedded IoT Systems using C/C++ firmware and electronics.

-🌱 Active practitioner of 3 of the world's leading programming languages: C, Python, C++ and applying them in innovative projects .
+🌱 Active practitioner of 3 of the world's leading programming languages: Python, C and C++.
+Python for AI, C/C++ for IoT

-💞️ Look forward to collaborating in exciting and groundbreaking AIoT, ML/AI and Embedded IoT projects.
+💞️ Look forward to collaborating with exciting AIoT and ML teams

 📫 Reach me over [LinkedIn](https://linkedin.com/in/navidbinahmed) or [Portfolio](https://navidbinahmed.com)